adellari/AR-Stargazing/README.md

 # AR-Stargazing
- A mobile augmented reality app for stargazing
+ A mobile app leveraging machine learning to bring the stars into your augmented reality world.

 ## Overlay Selection
 Three distinct modes are available for content overlay: Planetarium, Hemisphere, and Segmentation.
 The distinction comes from how the sky night is masked and imposed on top of the real world.